opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 | :---  | :--- | :--- |
 `action_type` | String | Required.
 Sets the ML Commons API operation to use upon connection.
 As of OpenSearch 2.9, only `predict` is supported.
 `method` | String | Required.
 Defines the HTTP method for the API call.
 Supports `POST` and `GET`.
 `url` | String | Required.
-Sets the connection endpoint the action takes place.
-This must match the regex expression for the connection using when [adding trusted endpoints](#adding-trusted-endpoints).
+Sets the connection endpoint where the action takes place.
+This must match the regex expression for the connection used when [adding trusted endpoints](#adding-trusted-endpoints).
 `headers` | Sets the headers used inside the request or response body.
 Default is `application/json`.
 `request_body` | Required.
 Sets the parameters contained inside the request body of the action.

 ## Registering and deploying a connected model

-After a connection has been created, use the `connector_id` from the response to register and deploy a connected models.
+After a connection has been created, use the `connector_id` from the response to register and deploy a connected model.

-For registering model, you have the following options:
+To register a model, you have the following options:

-- You can use `model_group_id` to create the model with an associated model group.
+- You can use `model_group_id` to register a model version to an existing model group.
 - If you do not use `model_group_id`, a new model is created.

 The following example registers a model named `openAI-GPT-3.5 completions`: